Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 • Low-risk pregnancy with doctor approval

-• Products made specifically for pregnancy
+• Products made specifically for sensitive skin

 Who Should Avoid Certain Ingredients